thewmh/wizardunicorn.ninja/frontend-masters/fem-fundamentals-functional-js.md

 ### Scope Walkthrough, Part 1

+Continue walking through the testing suite

 ### Scope Walkthrough, Part 2

+Variables declared within a function are scoped to that function.
+If you declare a variable and then redeclare that variable within a function, the value of that variable will be as it has been set inside of the function.

+{% highlight javascript %}

+var ACTUAL;
+var sameName = 'outer';
+var fn = function() {
+    var sameName = 'inner';
+    ACTUAL = sameName;
+};
+fn();

+// ACTUAL = 'inner'

+{% endhighlight %}

+Whenever you call a function, you create a brand new function scope (execution context) each time.

 ### Scope Walkthrough, Part 3

+You can pull a function out of the local scope of a document and attach it to the window i.e. `window.theFunctionIWant = theFunctionIMade;`

+The appropriate time to use `let` is when you want to scope a variable inside of a block that is not a function.

 ### Scope Takeaways

 ## Callbacks